Skip to Main Content

 Osteria il Vinaio's address at Via Camollia, 138, places it in the northern residential stretch of the city, a manageable walk from the Piazza Matteotti and the main bus terminus.
 The street is navigable on foot from the central historic area in around ten to fifteen minutes, depending on your entry point into the city.
 For visitors staying outside the ZTL (the restricted traffic zone that covers most of Siena's historic core), Via Camollia is accessible without the permit complications that affect driving into the centre directly.

-Phone and website details are not publicly listed in current records, which is characteristic of smaller neighbourhood establishments in Italian cities that rely primarily on foot traffic and word of mouth.
+Phone and website details are not listed.
 Walk-in visits are the working assumption for this format, though arriving early in the lunch service window or shortly after dinner opening generally improves your chances of being seated without a wait.
-Siena's peak tourist months run from April through October, and the period around the Palio races in July and August compresses availability across the city's dining options at every tier.

-For those building a broader Italian itinerary around serious restaurant visits, the range across the country runs from the deeply regional cooking at Dal Pescatore in Runate and Quattro Passi in Marina del Cantone to the alpine precision of Atelier Moessmer Norbert Niederkofler in Brunico.
+For those building a broader Italian itinerary, the range across the country runs from the deeply regional cooking at Dal Pescatore in Runate and Quattro Passi in Marina del Cantone to the alpine precision of Atelier Moessmer Norbert Niederkofler in Brunico.
 Closer to Siena, Enrico Bartolini in Milan represents the contemporary fine-dining pole of Italian cooking.
-Osteria il Vinaio represents the opposite pole, and both have their place in a well-constructed itinerary.
+Osteria il Vinaio represents a different register.

 What It’s Closest To